Terry Pratchett's Hogfather: Promotion

 The film premiered at the Curzon Cinema in Mayfair on Monday 27 November 2006.
 Part 1 and a teaser for part 2 were shown.

 Beginning the second week of December, Sky began using a new Christmas ident for Sky One, Two and Three, featuring the Hogfather's sleigh and the message "Happy Hogswatch".
 The song "Santa Claus Is Coming to Town" was used on Hogfather radio advertisements with the word "Hogfather" replacing "Santa Claus".
 A "making of" documentary entitled The Whole Hog was shown on Sky One on the 10th.
 The film was shown on the 17 and 18 December on Sky One, and was repeated shortly afterwards on Christmas Day and Boxing Day.

 International broadcast

 The film has been aired in numerous countries.
 In December 2007, Australia's Seven Network aired the film across two nights, on 23 and 24 December.
 French network M6 aired both parts (as Les Contes du Disque-Monde (Tales of the Discworld) on Christmas Eve 2007, while Germany's ProSieben and the United States' ION doing the same (with the original title) on Christmas Day.
-It was also released on DVD in a two-tiered scheme in the US, being sold exclusively at Borders Book stores from 18 November 2007 to 3 March 2008, when it was released wide.
+It was also released on DVD in a two-tiered scheme in the US, being sold exclusively at Borders from 18 November 2007 to 3 March 2008, when it was released wide.
 None of the extras from the British limited edition DVD are included, the only extras being an interview with Terry Pratchett and the original trailer.